GhostCat12/pinterest-data-pipeline854/README.md

 1.

+2. Exploring the Pinterest emulation data.
+As shown under the [Data](#data) section.

+3. Configuring EC2 Kafka client

+4. Connect MSK cluster to an S3 bucket

+5. Configuring API in API gateway

+6. Mounting AWS S3 bucket onto Databricks, detailed steps can be seen in `data_frame_creation_from_s3_bucket.ipynb` file:
+    1.
     2.
     3.

-4.

-5.

-6. Mounting AWS S3 bucket onto Databricks, detailed steps can be seen in `data_frame_creation_from_s3_bucket.ipynb` file

 7. Cleaning the three dataframes:
     - df_pin